 - 50 vanilla wafers, crushed if desired, plus a few whole wafers for decoration

-- 1. Place the egg yolks in a heatproof bowl and whisk slightly just to combine.
+- Place the egg yolks in a heatproof bowl and whisk just enough to combine them.

-- 2. Combine the sugar, cornstarch, and salt in a medium saucepan over medium heat.
+- In a medium saucepan over medium heat, combine the sugar, cornstarch, and salt.
 Carefully add the milk to the pan, whisking constantly until the mixture starts to thicken, about 8 minutes.
-Do not let the pudding come to a full rolling boil, just a wee gentle boil.
-Immediately remove the pan from the heat.
+Do not let the pudding come to a full rolling boil, just a wee gentle simmer.
+Immediately remove the pan from the heat when the mixture thickens.

-- 3. Slowly pour half the thickened milk into the egg yolks, whisking well.
-Return the pan to medium heat and gently and slowly add the yolk mixture to the pan.
-Still stirring constantly, bring the mixture back to a gentle boil, and continue to stir for 1 minute more.
-Remove from the heat and stir in the butter and 1/2 teaspoon vanilla extract.
+- Slowly pour half the thickened milk mixture into the egg yolks, whisking well.
+Return the pan to medium heat and slowly pour the yolk mixture into the pan.
+Stirring constantly, bring the mixture to a gentle boil.
+Continue to cook, still stirring constantly, for 1 minute more.
+Remove the pan from the heat and stir in the butter and 1/2 teaspoon vanilla until incorporated.
 Let cool.

-- 4. Whip the cream with a stand or handheld mixer until light and fluffy.
+- While the pudding cools, beat the cream with a stand mixer or handheld mixer until light and fluffy.
 Do not overbeat.
-Gently fold in the confectioners’ sugar and the remaining 1/2 teaspoon vanilla extract.
+Gently fold in the confectioners’ sugar and the remaining 1/2 teaspoon vanilla.

-- 5. Peel the bananas, cut them into 1/2-inch slices, sprinkle them with the lemon juice, and gently toss to coat.
+- Peel the bananas, cut them into 1/2 inch slices, sprinkle them with lemon juice, and gently toss to coat.

-- 6. Spoon 2 cups vanilla pudding in the bottom of a 2-quart bowl.
-Sprinkle with 1/2 cup crushed wafers or, if you prefer them whole, 1/3 of the wafers.
-Arrange 1 cup of the sliced bananas any way you wish over the wafers.
+- Spoon 2 cups vanilla pudding in the bottom of a 2-quart bowl.
+Sprinkle with 1/2 cup crushed wafers (or, if you prefer the wafers whole, 1/3 of the wafers).
+Arrange 1 cup sliced bananas any way you wish over the wafers.
 Spoon in the rest of the pudding and coat with 1 cup crushed wafers or almost all of the remaining wafers.
 Arrange the remaining banana slices on top of the wafers, reserving a few banana slices for garnish.
 Cover the entire surface with the whipped cream.
 If desired, decorate with the reserved banana slices and some more whole wafers.
 Serve immediately or refrigerate until ready to serve.

 Yeah, you can make banana pudding with a box of vanilla instant pudding and a tub of whipped topping, but if you can spare the extra time and a little extra effort (and a few more dishes), this recipe is worth your while.
 The pudding is creamy and rich, the cream is lightly sweetened, and oh, the bananas are good too!
 To make things go a bit quicker, make sure the whole milk is at room temperature before making the pudding.
 I got a little too aggressive crushing the vanilla wafers and would have liked to have bigger pieces for a little extra texture.

 Easy, delicious, and quite enticing!
 Flavor is spot-on and it is a really attractive spin on the usual banana pudding with the whole Nilla Wafers lining a bowl.
-It is an inviting, delicious way to end a great meal.
+This vanilla wafer banana pudding is an inviting, delicious way to end a great meal.